Insights from the Upanishads: Roots of World Literature

 3. From Ritual to Inner Knowledge

 One major shift in the Upanishads is the movement from external ritual to inward realization.
 Earlier Vedic culture gave great importance to sacrifice and sacred performance.
-The Upanishads do not fully reject that world.
+They do not fully reject that world.
 They deepen it.

 They ask whether outer action has meaning without inner understanding.
 A ritual may be performed correctly.
 Still, the person may remain spiritually blind.